Canon 1D Mark IV vs Sony A7R

 Studio photographers will appreciate that the Canon 1D Mark IV (unlike the A7R) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1D Mark IV and the A7R have been discontinued, but can regularly be found used on eBay.
 The A7R was replaced by the Sony A7R II, while the 1D Mark IV does not have a direct successor.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 1D Mark IV vs Sony A7R